xiaozhang8tuo/learngit/readme.txt

-﻿Git is a distributed version control system.
+Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage. git tracks changes.